 When?
 Amendments must normally be done before the end of the project, but some amendment clauses are also open afterwards (addition of Beneficiary/Affiliated Entity/Associated Partner, change of Coordinator, change of Annex 1, change of Annex 2, change of bank account, error amendments, etc).

 What?
-Cases requiring a formal amendment are listed in the AGA - Annotated Grant Agreement, art 39.
-See also Amendment types in the Grant Management tool for Consortiumrequested amendments in the how to
+Cases requiring a formal amendment are listed in the AGA - Annotated Grant

+Agreement, art 39.
+See also How to prepare an amendment in the-

 Amendments are normally NOT necessary for: